Website Terms & Conditions of Sale

 7.1.2 any changes referred to at clause 4.1;

 7.1.3 any cancellations made due to a “Force Majeure Event” (defined in clause 13); and

 7.1.4 any use made by you of our Course materials.

 7.2 Nothing in the Contract seeks to exclude or limit our liability for any matter for which it would be illegal for us to exclude, or attempt to exclude, our liability.

 Copyright in all our Course materials belongs to DSRU or its licensors.
 Course Materials are provided for your personal use only.
 Nothing in the Contract shall be deemed to grant you a licence to use, copy or reproduce our Course materials in any format, without our prior written consent.

 Applicable laws require that some of the information or communications we send to you should be in writing.
 When using our Website, you accept that communication with us will be mainly electronic.
 We will contact you by e-mail or provide you with information by posting notices on our Website.
 For contractual purposes, you agree to this electronic means of communication and you acknowledge that all contracts, notices, information and other communications that we provide to you electronically comply with any legal requirement that such communications be in writing.
 This condition does not affect your statutory rights.

-11.1 All notices given by you to us must be posted to DSRU at the address given at clause 1 above, sent by e-mail to email@example.com or sent by fax to +44 (0) 23 80408609.
-We may give notice to you at either the postal or e-mail address or fax number which you provide to us when placing a booking.
+11.1 All notices given by you to us must be posted to DSRU at the address given at clause 1 above or sent by e-mail to EandT@dsru.org.
+We may give notice to you at either the postal or e-mail address which you provide to us when placing a booking.